-Thank you for taking the time to read this report, and we welcome your feedback about how we can improve.
-A digital copy of this report is available on the city's website at www.milwaukieoregon.gov/WQR, and contains more information, answers to frequently asked questions, and links to educational videos, such as Liquid Assets, which reports on the current state of the nation's water infrastructure.
+Thank you for taking the time to read this report for 2017.
+It is also available on the city's website at www.milwaukieoregon. gov/WQR.
+The website contains more information, answers to frequently asked questions and links to educational videos, such as Liquid Assets that reports on the current state of the nation's infrastructure.
+Thank you to all water customers for supporting this healthy drinking water and keeping Milwaukie's water system operating and improving.